wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-software.rst

 .. image:: images/control-system-software/frc-labview-dashboard.png

 The LabVIEW Dashboard is automatically launched by the FRC Driver Station by default.
 The purpose of the Dashboard is to provide feedback about the operation of the robot using tabbed display with a variety of built in features.
-More information about the FRC Default Dashboard software can be found :ref:`here <docs/software/driverstation/driver-station-labview-dashboard:FRC Driver Station LabVIEW Dashboard>`.
+More information about the FRC Default Dashboard software can be found :ref:`here <docs/software/labview-dashboard/driver-station-labview-dashboard:FRC LabVIEW Dashboard>`.

 SmartDashboard
 ^^^^^^^^^^^^^^